urre/WordPress-Start-Settings/readme.md

 # WordPress Start Settings

-Just some basic settings
+Just some basic default settings for setting up WordPress

----
+--

-This plugin updates some options for your WordPress installation on activation and it deletes the dummy post, the test page and the first comment.
-It also deletes the blog roll.
+This plugin updates some options for your WordPress installation
++ Sets default settings
++ Deletes the dummy post
++ Deletes the dummy page
++ Empty links in blogroll roll.

 ---

 # Usage
 Install this plugin into your plugin directory